How it all started

 However, given that whole grains bread has a high content of potassium and phosphorus, it might not be a dietary recommendation for individuals who need to avoid phosphorus and potassium foods, like patients with advanced kidney disease, for example.

 Bread Making & Dough Chemistry

 To produce industrial or homemade bread we need some basic ingredients: flour, salt, sugar, yeast, and water.

 Bakery yeast is actually the only “live” ingredient here.
 Yeasts are single-celled organisms that belong to the family of mushrooms.
-White wheat flour is made up of starch (70%), protein (10-15%), and some fibre.
+White wheat flour is made up of starch (70%), protein (10-15%), and some fiber.
 Starch is a mixture of amylose and amylopectin polysaccharides and they represent long chain glucose molecules linked by glycosidic bonds.

 From flour proteins, only gliadin and glutenin are important for the dough, because, when mixed with water, they form a large protein network, known as gluten.
-Gluten has a mesh-like structure that is very important – it retains the bubbles of released carbon dioxide, formed during fermentation process.
+Gluten has a mesh-like structure that is very important – it retains the bubbles of released carbon dioxide, formed during the fermentation process.

 Glucose and maltose yeast make carbon dioxide and ethanol.
 Gases are spreading, which is manifested by the “growth” of the dough, thus extending the gluten network.

 The network provides elasticity and shape of the dough, while gases give porosity.
 (Disulphide bonds create such a network.
 These are free covalent bonds between two sulfur residues from the cysteine amino acid.).

 In order to make the dough evenly grown, the ingredients must be equally represented in all parts of the dough, and this is accomplished by kneading.